ohmjs/ohm/doc/api-reference.md

 Create a new Namespace containing Grammar instances for all of the grammars defined in `source`.
 If `optNamespace` is specified, it will be the prototype of the new Namespace.

-## Namespace objects

-When instantiating a grammar that refers to another grammar -- e.g. `MyJava <: Java { keyword += "async" }` -- the supergrammar name ('Java') is resolved to a grammar by looking up the name in a Namespace.
-In Ohm/JS, Namespaces are a plain old JavaScript objects, and an object literal like `{Java: myJavaGrammar}` can be passed to any API that expects a Namespace.
-For convenience, Ohm also has the following methods for working with namespaces:

-<b><pre class="api">ohm.namespace(optProps?: object)</pre></b>

-Create a new namespace.
-If `optProps` is specified, all of its properties will be copied to the new namespace.

-<b><pre class="api">ohm.extendNamespace(namespace: object, optProps?: object)</pre></b>

-Create a new namespace which inherits from `namespace`.
-If `optProps` is specified, all of its properties will be copied to the new namespace.

 ## Grammar objects

 A Grammar instance `g` has the following methods: